 Foras Feasa ar Éirinn (The History of Ireland) written by Geoffrey Keating, a 17th-century historian, mentions the Convention of Uisneach held at Bealltaine.

-The men of Ireland would hold meetings to exchange goods and valuables but also offer sacrifice to the chief god called Beil.
-They would light two fires in every district in Ireland in honour of Beil then drive the weaklings of each species of cattle between the fires to shield them from all disease during the year.
+The men of Ireland would hold meetings to exchange goods and valuables.
+However, they also offer sacrifices to the chief god called Beil.
+They would light two fires in every district in Ireland in honor of Beil.
+They would then drive the weaklings of each species of cattle between the fires to shield them from all diseases during the year.

 Uisneach, or the hill of Uisneach, is in Co.
 Westmeath.
-Its an ancient ceremonial site and the symbolic centre of the land in Irish mythology.
-Today its still regarded as a site with great historical importance.
+It’s an ancient ceremonial site and the symbolic center of the land in Irish mythology.

 Beltany Stone Circle

 Located beside the town of Raphoe in Co Donegal is Beltany Stone Circle, build in the later Bronze Age period.
-The Stone Circle has a diameter of 145ft and is made up of 64 large standing stones enclosing a low earth platform.
-On the north-east side of the circle, one of the stones is decorated with cup-marks that face into the inner circle.
+The Stone Circle has a diameter of 145ft.
+Its made up of 64 large standing stones enclosing a low earth platform.
+On the north-east side of the circle, one of the stones is decorated with cup-marks facing into the inner circle.
 This stone, the only decorated stone in the circle, aligns with the sunrise during Bealtaine.

 We don’t know the exact purpose of the Beltany Stone circle.
 A stone head found within the circle was craved between 400BC – 400AD indicating the monument was in use for centuries.

 Bealtaine celebrated in Ireland today